Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 Making time for myself no matter how busy my life can be with work becomes increasingly important.

 My family is first and always first because they’re the people I’m walking this path with.

 I don’t desire brand new, or trends and nothing in the house matches and often sell what we no longer use in our home.

 If I can save money using a rain barrel or composting, I’ll do it without hesitation.

 I’m frugal and living the simple life enjoying what most people pass by because they are in such a hurry.

 Appreciate What You Have

 In all honesty, it’s a blessing knowing that we’ve gone from living a stressful life to an easier way of living.

-Before our thoughts revolved around earnings, toys, and a fancy house with matching furniture and appliances but not anymore.
+Before, our thoughts revolved around earnings, toys, and a fancy house matching furniture and appliances.